signalapp/Signal-iOS/README.md

 * **Built-In Caching**.
 A configurable object cache is built-in.
 Of course sqlite has caching too.
 But it's caching raw serialized bytes, and we're dealing with objects.
 So having a built-in cache means you can skip the deserialization process, and get your objects much faster.

 * **Collections**.
 Sometimes a single key isn't enough.
 Sometimes a collection & key is better.
 No worries.
-We've got a database for that.
+YapDatabase supports collections out of the box.

 * **Metadata**.
 Ever wanted to store extra data along with your object?
 Like maybe a timestamp of when it was downloaded.
 Or a fully separate but related object?
 You're in luck.
 Metadata support comes standard.
 Along with its own separate configurable cache too!